 I Wish You All the Best is only available in the US and Canada as of right now.
-We’ve sold the rights in English, Spanish, and Vietnamese so be on the look out for that some time probably next year.
+We’ve sold the rights in English (US & Canada), Spanish, and Vietnamese.
+The English version is available now, and the Spanish and Vietnamese editions will be available later.
 Other than that, the book is available as an import from the US, so check Amazon in your country or talk to your local bookstores about ordering a copy!

 All other books, to my knowledge, have only sold rights in the US and Canada as well, so it’s the same solution.
 Contact your local bookstore or search on Amazon to see if they’re available.